neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 }
 ```

 We now want to add an Azure Container Instance to the configuration.
-The trick is though that we want the resource created inside of the resource group that is also defined in the configuration.
+The trick is that we want the resource created inside of the resource group that is also defined in the configuration.
 To do so we need the resource group, which can be derived using a process referred to as string interpolation.

 Update the configuration so that it looks like this.